Hamilton White Composting Technologies, LLC

 Investment Opportunity

-Building the Future of Sustainable Waste Management
+Infrastructure for the Next Generation of Livestock Waste Management

-Why Now
+Why This Matters Now

-Stage 1 – Pre-Seed ($350,000 for 5% Equity)
+Stage 1 – Pre-Seed Development (Target: $400,000)

 -